All Episodes

 And, you know, I think the best case from the point of view of what this could have been is that it was just a lone, confused individual.

-Somebody has vetoed our ability to choose that they have spoken as if they had the mandate of some majority of the country and that is impossible.
+They have spoken as if they had the mandate of some majority of the country, and that is impossible.

-So one of the things that has to be true is we have to have a system in which whatever needs to take place whatever security needs to be provided must be provided so that assassins don't have this kind of power because if assassins do have this kind of power we're going to get the dregs.
+So one of the things that has to be true is we have to have a system in which whatever needs to take place, whatever security needs to be provided must be provided so that assassins don't have this kind of power.

-We're going to get what's left over after they have eliminated those who they truly fear maybe specifically because of their compassion.
+We're going to get what's left over after they have eliminated those who they truly fear, maybe specifically because of their compassion.

-And I I just find that if you try to imagine what the size of this loss was, you have to factor in all the things that Charlie would surely have accomplished and might have accomplished in the future right none of those things will ever be he accomplished a tremendous amount at 31 but 31 is awfully young.
+And I just find that if you try to imagine what the size of this loss was, you have to factor in all the things that Charlie would surely have accomplished and might have accomplished in the future, right?

 Therefore, actually unable to learn from people what their experiences are.

-And maybe you only hear it from your staff, and then you're getting their take on it, and they are modifying their take over time to, you know, to not irritate you with some people's takes.
+And they are modifying their take over time to, you know, to not irritate you with some people's takes.

 What we have at the moment is, let's say, an FBI that most of us don't trust, that most of us feel is compromised by the same sorts of forces that have captured our other regulatory agencies.

-We we don't have the apparatus.
+We don't have the apparatus.

 Absent an FBI, assassins have a kind of latitude that they mustn't have.